Varad22/bloom/README.md

 ## Tech Stack

-- **Frontend:** Developed using React Native for cross-platform compatibility.
+- **Frontend:** Developed using HTML and CSS for cross-platform compatibility.
 - **Image Analysis:** Leveraged machine learning techniques and computer vision algorithms for skin analysis.
-- **Backend:** Utilized Node.js and Express.js for the backend server, with MongoDB as the database.
+- **Backend:** Utilized flask for the backend server, with MySql as the database.
-- **Deployment:** Deployed the backend on cloud platforms like AWS or Heroku for scalability and reliability.

 ## Installation